PurpleAmaranth/regex-tutorial/Develop/gist-regex-tutorial.md

 **Definition:**

-Anything contained in brackets is defining a range of alpabetic or numeric symbols.
+Anything contained in brackets is defining a range of alphabetic or numeric symbols.

 ```
 For example: